Book Release Schedule & Upcoming Events

 I usually have more detail about the first parts of the book when I start than I do the last parts.
 But even if some parts are sketchy, I usually have at least a line for each of the big events all the way to the end.
 When I start drafting (steps 3 and 4) and moving through the book, the details for those later parts begin to fill in.
 Again, it’s a “working” outline so things change.

-3. CHAPTER DEV DOCS
+3. CREATE CHAPTER DEVELOPMENT DOCS

 When I finish the working outline to my satisfaction and start chomping at the bit to write, it’s time to start drafting.
 I open a new chapter development doc for the first event on the outline and copy/paste the event’s material from the outline into it.
+This is chapter 1.

 I do some sketching if necessary (see my posts on scene primers) in the new document.
 Then I begin to write with the outline material and scene sketch as a guide.

 If I run out of steam, or the take of the scene doesn’t work, I do another take.
 I just stop, create a new heading titled “Take 2″ or 3 or 4 (whatever the take is), and start again.
 I may brainstorm as well in this document and do other pre-draft work that has finally presented itself to me to be done.
-There have been a couple of times that I’ve had to do 20+ takes to get a take that works.
+There have been a couple of times that I’ve had to do 20+ takes to get one that works.
 Most of the time I need 1-3 takes.
 Using Word navigation view I can see in the sidebar all the takes etc.

 The nice thing about these chapter development documents is that they’re working documents.
 I can be messy.

 I repeat steps 3 and 4 until I’m done with the book.
-Using Word navigation I can see all the chapters in the sidebar.
+Using Word navigation, I can see all the chapters in the sidebar.

 Then I send draft 2 out to my beta readers.
 When the manuscripts and comments come back, I copy draft 2 and change the suffix to “draft 3″ and make the beta reader edits in draft 3.